mattermost/docs/source/install/software-hardware-requirements.rst

 - Email addresses do not return results.
 - Hashtags or recent mentions of usernames containing a dash do not return search results.
 - Terms containing a dash return incorrect results as dashes are ignored in the search query.
-- If any of the above is an issue, you can either enable the `Elasticsearch feature </scale/elasticsearch.html>`__ or install MySQL instead.
+- If any of the above is an issue, you can either enable the :doc:`Elasticsearch feature </scale/elasticsearch>` or install MySQL instead.

 Search limitations on MySQL: